 Once users are comfortable enough to play for real, each trade costs $5 if they sign up before March 1, and $9.95 for users who register after that.
 In comparison, Charles Schwab, for example, charges a flat fee of $8.95 per online trade.
 Incorporating elements of game design into the development, the platform has many social aspects as well, allowing users share their portfolios on Facebook and Twitter.

 The New York City-based company was founded back in 2008, releasing a prototype in 2009, but it wasn’t until three weeks ago that investors could begin trading with actual dollars.
-Dreuzy has a background in in game production, and the other cofounder, David Neubert, worked in international finance and on Wall Street for many years.
+Neubert has a background in international finance and worked on Wall Street for many years, and the other cofounder, Gaspard de Dreuzy, worked in game production.
 Their team consists of designers, producers and developers from Apple, Bloomberg, Morgan Stanley and Pearson and Electronic Arts, and the company has raised more than $13 million from investors so far.